FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 to distinguish SUT noise from DUT fluctuations
 (based on the available literature at the time of writing).

-{::comment}

-    MB32: As we need to reflect the view of the WG/IETF, not only authors

-    VP: Ask Maciek.

-    MK: Proposed text looks good.
-OK.
-    MK: Edited.

-{:/comment}

 Provided SUT execution environment and any co-resident workloads place only negligible demands on SUT shared resources, so that the DUT remains the principal performance limiter, the DUT's ideal noiseless performance is defined as the noiseless end of the SUT performance spectrum.

-{::comment}

-    MB33: That is?

-    VP: Reformulate.

-    MK: Clarified.
-    MK: Edited.

-{:/comment}

-{::comment}

-    MB34: Please avoid "we" constructs.

-    VP: Ok.
-Search and replace all into passive voice.

-    MK: for the whole document.

-    VP: Done here, created separate comments elsewhere.

-{:/comment}

-{::comment}

-    MB35: Can we cite an example?

-    VP: Yes for latency

-    MK: Focus of mlrsearch is finding throughput.
-On 2nd thought, removing reference to latency as it is not applicable.
-    MK: Edited.

-{:/comment}

 Note that by this definition, DUT noiseless performance also minimizes the impact of DUT fluctuations, as much as realistically possible